Why Should I Automate My IBM i?

 As team members retired, they did not replace them with another body.
 Instead, they implemented HelpSystems automation solutions for their IBM i servers.
 During my visit with Chris, he was calm, relaxed, and willing to give me his attention because neither his team nor his technology was constantly interrupting him.

-It’s always easy for me to say that you should automate, but based on the madness I witnessed last week, I would think that the inner monologue of some of the people on those teams must be screaming that enough is enough.
+It’s always easy for me to say that you should automate, but based on the madness I’ve witnessed visiting some IBM i data centers around the country, I would think that the inner monologue of some of the people on those teams must be screaming that enough is enough.

 Fortunately, the firefighting companies I visited are looking into automation, but it will be hard for them to change the culture of running computers first.
 Many have been running their computer systems through a mishmash of manual run books, built-in schedulers, multiple homegrown scripts, and tribal knowledge for years.